Background Information on the Office of Religion Freedom

 The Importance of Religious Freedom

-On February 19, 2013, Canada’s Prime Minister the Right Honourable Stephen Harper announced the establishment of the Office of Religious Freedom within Foreign Affairs, Trade and Development Canada.
+On February 19, 2013, the Prime Minister of Canada announced the establishment of the Office of Religious Freedom within Foreign Affairs, Trade and Development Canada.
 Its mandate is to promote and defend freedom of religion in the world as a key foreign policy priority of the Government of Canada.
 The Office of Religious Freedom does not have a domestic mandate, but rather seeks to advance Canada’s long-standing respect and defense of freedom of religion that stands at the core of the fundamental rights and freedoms we enjoy as citizens.
 In advancing freedom of religion throughout the world as a foreign policy goal the Office of Religious Freedom will draw upon the Canadian experience of pluralism that is grounded in our multicultural and multifaith society.
 Promoting and defending freedom of religion is a core element of Canada’s principled foreign policy based on respect for freedom, democracy, human rights and the rule of law.

 Through this Office, Canada is speaking out and taking action against egregious violations of freedom of religion and denouncing violence against human rights defenders and attacks on places of worship around the world.
 Freedom of religion can be violated through government restrictions that deny religious freedom to one or more faith communities or through social hostilities that target one or more religious communities in a society.
 In some countries where freedom of religion is not respected government restrictions exist alongside social hostilities.
 Religious intolerance and discrimination is rising around the world and recent studies have shown that one-third of countries have high or very high restrictions on freedom of religion.
 As some of these countries are very populous, nearly 75 per cent of the world’s population live in countries with high restrictions on freedom of religionFootnote 1